yotsubakoiwai/tafe-ictss00120/README.md

 ##
+### 🚀 Running the Notebook in Google Colab

+1. Open the [SVHN notebook]() or Open the [AG News notebook]() in Google Colab.
+2. Run all cells in sequence.
+3. The notebook will automatically load the trained model checkpoints from the respective saved_models/ directory.

+##

 - ### **SVHN**
   - Contains all files, notebook, plots, saved_models and report for the Street View House Number (SVHN) project part of AT4.